cartant/rxjs-tslint-rules/docs/index.md

 #### rxjs-no-unsafe-takeuntil

 The rule takes an optional object with an optional `allow` property.

+The `alias` property is an array containing the names of operators that aliases for `takeUntil`.

-The property is an array containing the names of the operators that are allowed to follow `takeUntil`.
+The `allow` property is an array containing the names of the operators that are allowed to follow `takeUntil`.

 The following options are equivalent to the rule's default configuration: